 Friday Fact: Visual Studio Code Struggles with Canceling Runs (Here’s the Workaround)

-One option is to download the Logic Apps – Runs Triggers extension, but by default, you can only cancel one run at a time.
-If you’ve got more than thirty or forty runs queued, they won’t even show up in the list, which means you’re stuck canceling just a small handful and that’s it!
+One option is to install the Logic Apps – Runs Triggers extension.
+However, by default, you can cancel only one run at a time.
+If more than thirty or forty runs queue up, most of them do not even appear.
+You end up canceling only a few, and nothing more.

 But, here’s the thing—there’s another way to solve this, and it requires understanding that Azurite is simulating the table, queue, and blob services while running your Logic App locally.
 A somewhat radical solution to clearing out all those pending runs is to delete the contents of this folder: